 If your veterinarian has ruled out medical conditions as the cause of the loss of appetite, one other cause to consider is stress.
 A dog not eating food may be under a lot of stress.
 Have you recently moved, traveled, or had any changes in the household?
 Often, these events may cause a dog to not want to eat.
-My dog won’t eat for the first day or two when we travel to different places.
 Dogs that are stressed can go on a hunger strike, though usually, this will only last a day or two.

 Other signs that your dog may be in pain include:

 Have you started your pet on a new medication?
 According to the AKC, many medications can cause your pet to not want to eat.
 Certain antibiotics, chemotherapy drugs, and pain medications can cause a dog to refuse food.
-If you think your dog won’t eat because of a side-effect to a new medication, I recommend contacting your veterinarian.
+If you think your dog won’t eat because of a side effect of a new medication, contact your veterinarian.